johnjackoleary/cfi-commonplace-book/Filed/Lost Communications.md

 > Since we are not currently on an **assigned** route, we go to the next priority.
 We are being **vectored**, so we'll continue following that vector until it intercepts our original course.^[What if the vector did not have us on an intercept path?
 Be predictable, and make your way to a reasonable place to pick up the route.]
 Somewhere around SFO, we are back on an **assigned** route, and thus will prioritize following that route.

 > [!example]-
-> On a flight from KSAC to KPAO, ATC cleared us for [SAC V6 OA](https://skyvector.com/?ll=37.78591078047763,-121.86227417205406&chart=302&zoom=2&fpl=%20KSAC%20SAC%20V6%20OAK%20BUSHY%20DOCAL%20KPAO)K. While on V6, ATC instructs: "cleared direct BUSHY, expect DOCAL after."^[They may not be able to clear us for the full route initially] Then, we lose our radio.
+> On a flight from KSAC to KPAO, ATC cleared us for *[SAC V6 OAK](https://skyvector.com/?ll=37.78591078047763,-121.86227417205406&chart=302&zoom=2&fpl=%20KSAC%20SAC%20V6%20OAK%20BUSHY%20DOCAL%20KPAO)*.
+While on V6, ATC instructs: "cleared direct BUSHY, expect DOCAL after."^[They may not be able to clear us for the full route initially] Then, we lose our radio.
 >
 > Direct BUSHY is our **assigned** route, so the first segment is easy.
 Reaching BUSHY, we do not have an **assigned** or **vectored** route, so we go to the next highest priority of **expected** and turn direct to DOCAL.

 ### Choosing an Altitude
 After selecting our route, we select an altitude, ***per segment***, from whichever is the highest of [[MEA (Lost Comms)|MEA]].

-- **Minimum Altitude** for IFR: on airways is the [[MEA]], and off airways is 1000' or 2000' over obstacles, depending on the region
+- **<u>M</u>inimum Altitude** for IFR: on airways is the [[MEA]], and off airways is 1000' or 2000' over obstacles, depending on the [[Designated Mountainous Areas|region]]
-- **Expected**: what we were told to expect, and it applies only after the time we were given
+- **<u>E</u>xpected**: what we were told to expect, and it applies only after the time we were given
-- **Assigned**: whatever we were told to climb or descend to by ATC in our last clearance
+- **<u>A</u>ssigned**: whatever we were told to climb or descend to by ATC in our last clearance

 > [!tip] Finding Minimum Altitudes Off Airway
-> When off the airway, the minimum altitude for IFR is 1000' over terrain in non-mountainous areas and 2000' over terrain in mountainous areas.^[[[FAR 91.177 Minimum Altitudes for IFR]]]
+> When off airways, the minimum altitude for IFR is 1000' over terrain in non-mountainous areas and 2000' over terrain in [[Designated Mountainous Areas|mountainous areas]].^[[[FAR 91.177 Minimum Altitudes for IFR]]]
 >
 > 1. One way to estimate this altitude is look at your VFR chart for the segment, find the highest obstacle on the route, and add 1000' or 2000' (depending on where you are).
-> 2. Another simple approach is using Profile view in ForeFlight with the two-finger pinch ([[ForeFlight Highest Point.jpeg|image]]) to determine the highest obstacle on a route.
+> 2. Another simple approach is using Profile view in ForeFlight with the two-finger pinch ([[ForeFlight Highest Point.jpeg|image]]) or tap the route leg ([[ForeFlight Highest on Route.jpeg|image]]) to determine the highest obstacle on a route.
-> 3. The [[MSA]] for an approach is another reasonable option, once you're close enough.
+> 3. The [[MSA]] for an approach is another option, once you're close to the airport.
 > 4. The [[OROCA]], though tempting, is rarely a good option in mountainous areas because it can be significantly higher than required.^[Consider [V338 between LIN and HNW](https://skyvector.com/?ll=38.3522110786003,-120.93159485079757&chart=302&zoom=2&fpl=%20KSCK%20LIN%20V338%20HNW%20KPVF).
-The MEA is 5200, while the OROCA is 12700!]
+The MEA is 5200, while the OROCA is 12,700!]

 > [!example]- On Airways Example
 > Flying from KAST to KALW, we are "Cleared to [KALW via AST3 departure, AST V112 PDT direct](https://skyvector.com/?ll=45.94121877629587,-120.8292846701371&chart=302&zoom=6&fpl=%20KAST%20AST%20V112%20PDT%20KALW), climb and maintain 3000', expect 5000' 5 minutes after departure."
 Almost immediately after takeoff, we lose our radio.
 >
 > We are currently on the [[ODP]] from KAST ([AST3.AST](https://cfijack.com/latest-plate-redirect/?plate=00024ASTORIA.PDF)), which does not have specific lost comms procedures.
 >
-> 1. The first segment is completing the ODP.
+> 1. The first segment is completing the ODP to AST.
 > 	1. Assuming less then 5 minutes since departure, MEA on this climbout gives **Minimum Altitude** of 2000' on ODP, **Expected** not yet applicable, and **Assigned** of 3000'.
 > 	2. 3000' is the highest of the three, so we'll climb to 3000'.
 > 2. The second segment is AST to PITER.
 > 	1. Suppose we reach AST at 4 minutes since departure, then **M** is 5000' for the V112 MEA, **E** is not applicable, and **A** is 3000'.
-5000' is the highest, so we'll start to climb to 5000' after crossing AST.
+> 		1. 5000' is the highest, so we'll start to climb to 5000' after crossing AST.
 > 	2. While on this second segment, still en route to PITER, we reach 5 minutes after departure.
 Now **M** is 5000', **E** is 5000', and **A** is 3000'.
-5000' is still highest, so maintain 5000'.
+> 		1. 5000' is still highest, so maintain 5000'.
 > 3. The third segment is PITER to BTG.
 > 	1. M is 4400', E is 5000', and A is 3000'.
 5000' is still highest, so we'll stay there.
+> 	2. > [!note]
-> 	2. Notice the [[MCA]] at BTG.
+> 	   > Notice the [[MCA]] at BTG.
 If we had been at 4400' (maybe if our original clearance didn't have an expected climb), we would need to climb before BTG to cross as 5000'.
 Normally, we'd start to climb after crossing.
 > 4. BTG to LTJ: M is 7000', E is 5000', A is 3000'.
 So after crossing BTG, climb to 7000'.
 > 5. LTJ to LOAMS: M is 5400', E is 5000', A is 3000'.
 So after crossing LTJ, descend to 5400'.
 > 6. LOAMS to PDT: M is 4100', E is 5000', A is 3000'.
 So after crossing LOAMS, descend to 5000'.
 > 7. PDT to KALW: M is 4100' on V536, E is 5000', A is 3000'.
-Maintain 5000' until reaching our [[clearance limit]].
+Maintain 5000' until reaching our [[clearance limit]] of KALW.

 > [!example]- Off Airways Example
 > Flying from KPAO to KJAQ, we are "Cleared to [KJAQ via 31 ODP, SJC V334 SUNOL LIN direct](https://skyvector.com/?ll=37.92036783985792,-121.45454406952925&chart=302&zoom=2&fpl=%20KPAO%20SJC%20V334%20SUNOL%20LIN%20KJAQ), climb and maintain 3000', expect 4000' 5 minutes after departure."
 Just after crossing SJC, about 3 minutes after departure, we lose our radio.
 >
 > 1. The first segment is SJC to SUNOL.
-> 	1. It is a victor airway, V334 with an MEA of 5000'.
+> 	1. It is a victor airway, V334, with an MEA of 5000'.
 We have not yet hit 5 minutes for our expected time.
 > 	2. **Minimum Altitude** is 5000', **Expected** is not yet applicable, and **Assigned** is 3000'.
 > 	3. 5000' is the highest of the three, so we climb to 5000'.
 > 2. Along V334, before reaching SUNOL, we hit 5 minutes after departure